 Obviously, this is where a sound theoretical knowledge of CL comes in, so you know which areas of learning are facilitated by which CLIPs and with which tweaks.
 For examples of tweaks, check Newsletter #1.
 Let’s say that two groups out of eight are struggling; send Two-for-Tea out to gather information from other teams, bring them back to recap new knowledge.

-If there is a wide variety of the level of understanding of the subject matter, and you want to bring the struggling one’s up to speed without slowing the fast ones, let them Stop2Talk (check Newsletter #1 for details) and have them talk to partners across teams to share knowledge as prompted by your (clever) questions.
+If there is a wide variety of the level of understanding of the subject matter, and you want to bring the struggling one’s up to speed without slowing the fast ones, let them Catch1Partner with questions from yourself and have them talk to partners across teams to share knowledge as prompted by your (clever) questions.
 This allows the quicker students to formalise their knowledge by explaining and phrasing it to suit the varying needs of his/her peers.
 A simple, generic (and clever) question might be: “Ask your partner which areas his group is struggling with at the moment.
 Find out how you can help.”
 A more specific one might be: “Explain the relationship of Henry VIII to the Church of England at the time it was founded and at the time of his death” or “What are the main functions of amino acids?
 Take turns.”
 Here, taking notes is always good, as it supports debriefing once they return to their teams.

 As for feed-back into following lessons, it no different from how you would respond if you had spotted problems through normal class teaching; the difference is that gathering intel via hands-up responses in class, compared to observing a lively, guided CL discussion, is akin to “looking through a glass, darkly.”